The NTSB's Summary of US Civil Aviation Accidents for Calendar

 for that year, although counts of accidents by injury type, defining event, and

 phase of flight are provided.
-In addition, commercial space transportation operations conducted under 14 CFR Part 437 are not included in this summary.
+Commercial space transportation operations conducted under 14 CFR Part 437 are not included in this summary.
 In addition, accidents involving illegal acts (such as suicide, sabotage, stolen aircraft, or terrorism) are included in accident counts but are excluded from accident rate computations.